 I photograph in my kitchen next to the windows to utilize natural light and I do not fiddle around very much with post processing so what you see is really the way the food turned out.

-Contact me at JennySpencer@SpoonGood.com if you’re interested in SpoonGood content, or for special projects, recipe development or other business and general inquiries.
+Contact me at JennySpencer@SpoonGood.com if you’re interested in SpoonGood content, or for special projects, recipe development or other inquiries.